ikolar/docker/edelivery/sml/ubuntu_tomcat_mysql/README.md

 ## Volume (-v /opt/dockerdata/sml:/data)
-Mysql database files, bind configuration files and tomcat configuration (and logs) can be externalized for experimenting with different XML settings.
+Mysql database files, bind configuration files and tomcat configuration (and logs) can be externalized for experimenting with different SML settings.